Civil Code of Quebec

+The Civil Code of Quebec governs a number of areas affecting relations between individuals under Quebec law.
+It deals with the main rules governing the law of persons, the family, succession, property and civil liability.
+It also contains rules of evidence in civil matters and Quebec private international law.

 Scope

 The Code's scope is summarized in its preliminary provision:

 The Civil Code is in essence a body of rules and regulations that, in all matters treated by or in the spirit or vein of its provisions, sets forth the jus commune, or the law that applies to all of Quebec, either in express or implied terms.
-For the matters handled by the Code, it acts as the foundation of all other adjacent laws, although other laws may supplement the Code or make exceptions to it.As the cornerstone of Quebec's legal system, the Civil Code is frequently amended in order to keep in step with the demands of modern society.
+For the matters handled by the Code, it acts as the foundation of all other adjacent laws, although other laws may supplement the Code or make exceptions to it.

+As the cornerstone of Quebec's legal system, the Civil Code is frequently amended in order to keep in step with the demands of modern society.

 Layout and significant changes

 The Civil Code of Quebec comprises over 3,000 articles and is structured into major divisions and subdivisions called books, titles, chapters and subsections.
 The Code is made up of ten books: